HM Advocate v Sheridan and Sheridan: Summations

 Alex Prentice gave his closing speech on 20 December.
 Sheridan gave his closing speech on 21–22 December, Lord Bracadale gave his summing-up, the jury then retired to consider their verdict and were later sent home for the night.

 Verdict

-On 23 December the jury found Sheridan guilty of five of the six outstanding charges of perjury, by majority verdict.
-The only one where they acquitted him was lying about his alleged affair with Anvar Khan, they also deleted the mention of lying about having sex with Katrine Trolle in his home.
+On 23 December the jury found Sheridan guilty of five of six perjury charges, acquitting him of the perjury charge related to his lying about an alleged affair.
 He was bailed pending background reports.

 On 26 January he was sentenced to three years in prison.
 On both days Gail Sheridan made a statement outside the court saying that she was standing by her husband.

 Sheridan was released on license on 30 January 2012, having served just over one year of his sentence.

 Aftermath

 After the trial, the Crown Office issued a statement saying that no further action would be taken against six other people charged with perjury in relation to the civil trial, five of whom were Sheridan's associates (see above).

 BBC Scotland broadcast a radio drama based on the trial, with Gavin Mitchell as Tommy Sheridan, Karen Dunbar as Gail, and Julie Wilson Nimmo as Katrine Trolle.